lmc2179/lmc2179.github.io/drafts/alpha_spending.md

 During these simulations, the T-test conducted at the very end had a false positive rate of 5%, as expected. **But the procedure which allowed stopping every day (ie, every 100 samples) had a false positive rate of 27%, more than 5x worse!** (I ran 1000 simulations, though I'm only showing 40 of them so the graph isn't so busy - you can find the code in the appendix, if you're curious.)

-This is a cut from the "risk" side of the double-edged speed-risk sword.
-Adding more checks without changing anything else will expose us to more risks. **How should we insulate ourselves from the risk of a false positive if we want to stop early?**
+We talked about the speed-risk tradeoff before - adding more checks without changing anything else will expose us to more risks, and make our test results much less safe. **How should we insulate ourselves from the risk of a false positive if we want to stop early?**

 On first glance, this looks similar to the problem of multiple testing that might be addressed by methods like the [Bonferroni correction](https://lmc2179.github.io/posts/fwer.html) or an [FDR correcting method](https://lmc2179.github.io/posts/fdr.html).
-Those methods would cause us to set our $\alpha$ lower based on the number of checks we're planning to run - by lowering $\alpha$ we are "raising the bar" and demanding more evidence before we accept a result.
+Those methods also help us out in situations where more checks inflate the false positive rate.
+Those methods would cause us to set our $\alpha$ lower based on the number of checks we're planning to run.
+By lowering $\alpha$ we are "raising the bar" and demanding more evidence before we accept a result.
 This is a good start, but it has a serious flaw - it will meaningfully decrease the power ($\beta$) of our experiment, and we'll need to run it longer than expected.
 Can we do better?

 We can try and compromise by saying that we should be skeptical of apparent  effects early in the experiment, but that effects that are really large should still prompt us to stop early.
 That leaves us a little wiggle room - we should not stop early most of the time, unless the effect looks like it is _really_ strong.
 What if we set $\alpha$ lower at the beginning of the experiment, but used the original value of $\alpha$ (5%, or whatever) after all the data is collected?
 That sort of "early skepticism" approach might get us a procedure that works.